Bourdet-Luxe Amplifiers

 custom tube amps for the dynamic guitarist

 The inspiration to build a custom tube amp came after a rainy visit to Altadena CA to see the great Ry Cooder perform.
-I kinda elbowed in to get a closer look at the amazing gear onstage and ended up enlisted to help carry his various 1950s tweed amps in rain soaked dash to his car at the end of the show.
-I walked away that day with the smell of wet tweed in my nose and a big desire to have the sound, look, and feel of those magic amps for my own music making.
-Credit must also go to my amp mentor, legendary tech, Mike Franceschini who I got to watch work on a number of these classics, and hear the results.
+Moved by the sound of the show, I hung around afterwards to look at the tangle of fascinating gear onstage and ended up enlisted to help carry Ry's various 1950s tweed amps in rain soaked dash to his car.
+I walked away that day with the smell of wet tweed lingering in my memory, and with a desire to create my own version of those magic amps.

 I chose to base this amp on the most famous “tweed” of them all, the Deluxe, albeit with a much larger cabinet size to shift the resonant frequency down lower, give a bigger feel and tighter sounding low end.
 The front end of the amp is altered to allow for a 12ax7 to be used in the first gain stage instead of the traditional 12ay7.
 This is done in such a way so that the added gain from the 12ax7 doesn’t oversaturate the amp, rather it adds high frequency detail and great dynamics.
 Several different value components were chosen at strategic parts of the circuit, generally to promote great harmonic distortion and to let it propagate up the frequency range before attenuating some low end further down the audio path.
 Different potentiometers were chosen to give a more usable range of volume sweep than a traditional Deluxe circuit.
 The wire routing and grounding scheme of this amp was copied quite closely from a great sounding 1956 Tweed Deluxe owned by my friend and bandmate Connor Gallaher, the thought process behind that choice being, “don’t mess with success.”

-New old stock SoZo 1st generation film capacitors were chosen based on my knowledge of and affection for them when I worked for the boutique company 65amps.
+Film capacitors were chosen based on my knowledge of and affection for a now discontinued type of SoZo when I worked for the boutique company 65amps.
 Sprague and MOD electrolytic capacitors have proven to be highly reliable in various repairs I’ve done.
 Hammond Transformers from Canada are wonderful and robust.
-12” ceramic magnet Celestion speakers are simply my favorite speaker for electric guitar.
-Several new old stock and old stock parts are used in the making of these amps, the continuation of their use is based on availability and, inevitably, may be subject to change.
-However, instead of accepting any quality decline due to part availability, I vow to simply discontinue this amp if I ever determine that a part substitution compromises the performance or quality of the product.
+Several new old stock and old stock parts are used in the making of these amps, the continuation of their use is based on availability and, predictably, could be subject to change in future.

-These choices I made in components and design are based off my experiences working with boutique amp companies Matchless and 65amps, a general desire to use lots of made in America parts, from playing guitar in various club and recording situations where the value of elegant simplicity became so very obvious, and, to a certain extent by pure intuition.
+These choices I made in components and design are based off my experiences working with boutique amp companies Matchless and 65amps, from playing guitar in various stage and recording situations where the value of elegant simplicity became so very obvious, and, to a certain extent, by pure intuition.
 I sincerely hope you enjoy creating music with it.

 -Joe Bourdet